"Don't leave your baby with me": Lil Kesh turns little kid into action game toy

 - Singer Lil Kesh got Nigerians laughing with a hilarious video of him playing an imaginary action game on his Tikok page

-- Durijg a battle scene as the sound suggested, instead of holding a rifle, the singer held a little baby and used him as props instead
+- During a battle scene, as suggested by the sound, instead of holding a rifle, the singer held a little baby and used him as props

-- Lil Kesh also issued a warning as he his caption clearly ststed that people shouldn't leave their babies with him
+- Lil Kesh also issued a warning as his caption clearly stated that people shouldn't leave their babies with him

 PAY ATTENTION: You can save a live of girl at risk.
 Donate to Legit Charity on Patreon.
 Your support matters!